I apply my background as a technical writer with a Master of Science degree to evaluate products and clearly explain their features.

 You wouldn’t be using your iron during a thunderstorm anyway.
 It would be best if you stayed away from anything connected to electrical wiring that might receive a high voltage spark from a lightning strike.

-The most important thing to remember when buying a surge protector is to pay attention to the joules (the higher, the better) and the clamping voltage (basically around 330 volts).
+When buying a surge protector, the most important thing is to pay attention to the joules (the higher, the better) and the clamping voltage (basically around 330 volts).

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.